 Each compute node runs and manages container life cycles using a container runtime engine.
 Kubernetes supports Open Container Initiative-compliant runtimes such as Docker, CRI-O, and rkt.

-Each compute node includes a kubelet, an agent that communicates with the master or control plane to ensure the containers in a pod are running.
+Each compute node includes a kubelet, an agent that communicates with the control plane to ensure the containers in a pod are running.
 When the control plane requires a specific action happen in a node, the kubelet receives the pod specifications through the API server and executes the action.
 It then ensures the associated containers are healthy and running.

 Each compute node contains a network proxy called a kube-proxy that facilitates Kubernetes networking services.
 The kube-proxy either forwards traffic itself or relies on the packet filtering layer of the operating system to handle network communications both outside and inside the cluster.